Erasmus+ for Traineeships

 Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Portugal and Spain.

-Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, Republic of Macedonia and Turkey.
+Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, Republic of Macedonia, Serbia and Turkey.

-- First print the online application form, then submit it online.
+- First save the online application form, then submit it online (after sumitting you cannot save it anymore).

-- Sign the printed application form and ask your faculty's International Exchange Coordinator to sign as well.
+- Sign the application form and ask your faculty's International Exchange Coordinator to sign as well.

 - Fill out the 'before mobility' section of the Learning Agreement for Traineeships.
 Sign the Learning Agreement and ask the relevant persons at both Leiden University and the receiving organisation to do the same.